Where do you post your competitive bid documents and the results?

 Which invoices are eligible for a discount?

-All invoices are eligible for discount.
-The last date a discount can be taken is on the 27th day of the supplier's net 30 payment term.
+All approved invoices are eligible for discount.
+The last date a discount can be taken is on the 27th day of a net 30 payment term.

 Do I need to change the way I invoice to take advantage of EPOs?

-Not if you are already sending your invoices through Ariba.
-If you are not yet transacting through Ariba, then you will need to sign up – to do this contact the eCommerce team.
+Not if you are already sending your invoices through the Ariba Network.
+If you're not yet transacting through the Ariba Network, then you will need to sign up.
+To do this contact the Accounts Payable Helpdesk at BCH-AccountsPayable@absu.accenture.com or call 604 663 3572.

 How is the discount calculated?